kingparra/aws-for-jobs/09_-_database_services/notes.rst

 * Must scale horizontally to handle massive data volume
 * The data may have inconsistent structure, or does lend itself well to traditional schemas
-* Read/write rates exceed what can be economically supported through traditionsl RDBMS.
+* Read/write rates exceed what can be economically supported through traditional RDBMS.

 Relational Database Service